manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_04_Lab4_Ex4_Retention_Tags_Policies.md

 	![](images/rtp7.png)

+  **Note**: If you are redirected to New Exchange admin center, swicth toggle before **Default to new Exchange admin center** to change to classic exchange admin center.

 3. In the **compliance management** window, in the list of tabs that appear across the top of the page, select **retention tags**.

 4. You want to create a retention tag, so select the **plus (+) sign** icon in the toolbar that appears above the list of existing retention tags.
 In the drop-down menu that appears, select **applied by users to items and folders (personal)**.